markqvist/Reticulum/docs/source/whatis.rst

 free-space optical links and more.

-An open-source LoRa-based interface called `RNode <https://unsigned.io/rnode>`_ was designed as an example transceiver that is very suitable for Reticulum.
+An open-source LoRa-based interface called `RNode <https://unsigned.io/rnode>`_ is available as an example transceiver that is very suitable for Reticulum.
-RNodes can be built with custom parts, from a common LoRa development board, or purchased as a complete transceiver.
+Users can creat RNodes from custom parts or a common LoRa development board, or purchase a complete transceiver.

 Reticulum can also be encapsulated over existing IP networks, so there's nothing stopping you from using it over wired Ethernet or your local WiFi